Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Then you should record the foods and amounts you’re eating in a macro tracking app.
 However, many apps have unverified or inaccurate entries in their databases.
 Logging an incorrect food item could throw your total daily calorie count off by several hundred calories.

 I recommend MacroFactor for this reason.
 The foods in MacroFactor’s database are verified by registered dietitians so you can ensure they’re as accurate as possible.
-Use the code FEASTGOOD to get a free 2-week trial.
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
+Cancel any time before your trial ends without being charged.

 Finally, “calorie-free” foods are very rarely truly calorie-free, except in a very small serving size.
 Labeling rules allow items with less than 5 calories per serving to be rounded to zero, but as soon as you have a large serving or several servings, the calories start to add up.
 Stick to the recommended serving size, or add calories/macros for larger servings.